strigo/wryte/README.md

 [![Code Quality](https://landscape.io/github/nir0s/wryte/master/landscape.svg?style=flat)](https://landscape.io/github/nir0s/wryte)
 [![Is Wheel](https://img.shields.io/pypi/wheel/wryte.svg?style=flat)](https://pypi.python.org/pypi/wryte)

-NOTE: WIP!
-Consider some of the features below as experimental.
-NOTE: Performance is literally on the bottom of my priorities right now.
-I haven't tested how performant wryte is, and will only do so when I feel I've covered basic functionality.

-Wryte aims to provide a simple API for logging in Python for both human readable and JSON messages.

-The main premise is that a standard CLI application logs to the console, while a server side app will probably want to log some human readable messages to syslog/console while logging JSON strings containing the same information with some additional contextual information over the wire (to a log aggregation service e.g. ELK/Graylog2)

 Note that the following documentation relates to the code currently in the master branch.
 If you want to view docs for previous versions, please choose the relevant release in the "releases" tab.

+## Features

+Wryte aims to provide a simple API for logging in Python providing (at the very least) a comfortable infrastructure for solving the following:

+* Very easy to get started
+* Sane defaults!
+* Easily configurable via env vars (for the purpose of easy config via schedulers e.g. systemd, nomad, k8s)
+* Standardize formatting for both Console (human readable) and aggregation (JSON)
+* Handler agnosticism
+* Differentiating user events and system logs
+* Auto-enrich with useful data (hostname, pid, etc..)
+* Easily providing contexual data
+* Dynamic severity levels
+* Context binding to prevent repetition
+* Retroactive logging (WIP)
+* Assisnt in user tracing (via auto-provided context ids)

+The main premise is that a standard CLI application logs to the console, while a server side app will probably want to log some human readable messages to syslog/console while logging JSON containing the same information with some additional contextual information over the wire (to a log aggregation backend e.g. ELK/Graylog2)

+NOTE: I haven't tested how performant Wryte is.
+Once all functionality is in-place, I will benchmark and post the results.

 Anyway, getting started is as easy as: